Twin-to-twin transfusion syndrome: Laser therapy (fetoscopic laser photocoagulation)

 This procedure involves endoscopic surgery using laser to interrupt the vessels that allow exchange of blood between fetuses under the assumption that the unequal sharing of blood through these vascular communications leads to unequal levels of amniotic fluid.
 Each fetus remains connected to its primary source of blood and nutrition, the placenta, through the umbilical cord.
 This procedure is conducted once, with the exception of all vessels not having been found.
 The use of endoscopic instruments allows for short recovery time.
 This procedure has been associated with 85% survival rate of at least one fetus, with a 6–7% risk of cerebral palsy and average delivery occurring at 32–33 weeks' gestation.

+In the United States, several academic medical centers perform fetoscopic laser ablation for TTTS.
+In 2013, a team led by Mert Ozan Bahtiyar at Yale-New Haven Hospital performed Connecticut's first in-utero laser therapy for TTTS, establishing the Yale Fetal Care Center as a regional referral center for the procedure.

 Twin anemia–polycythemia sequence (TAPS) may occur after laser surgery for TTTS (post-laser form).
 The spontaneous form of TAPS complicates approximately 3–5% of monochorionic twin pregnancies, whereas the post-laser form occurs in 2–13% of TTTS cases.
 The pathogenesis of TAPS is based on the presence of few, minuscule arterio-venous (AV) placental anastomoses (diameter <1mm) allowing a slow transfusion of blood from the donor to the recipient and leading gradually to highly discordant Hb levels.

 A 2014 review found that laser coagulation resulted in fewer fetal and perinatal deaths than amnioreduction and septostomy, and recommended its use for all states of TTTS.